0-complexity/openvcloud_installer/docs/Migration-script.md

 ### loading the data
 --------------------
-To download and load the cluster data, on one of the new enviroment   controllers run the command:
+To download and load the cluster data, on one of the new environment   controllers run the command:

 ```bash
 backup --load --url http://webdav-url/  --date date-backup-made
 ```

-This will download a the tar file from the webdav into /tmp/backup.tar.gz expand the tar file and move the billings to the appropriate place as well as load the mongo database using a kubernetes job that will terminate once completed.
+This will download a the tar file from the webdav into /tmp/backup.tar.gz expand the tar file and move the billings to the appropriate place as well as load the mongo database using a Kubernetes job that will terminate once completed.